johnflavin/container-service-paper/README.md

 > surface maps of mean absolute difference, standard deviation of absolute difference, t-statistics and whole-brain random field theory (RFT) corrections for `n = 146` subjects at a significance value of `p < 0.05`, comparing the cortical thickness values extracted by Freesurfer build 1 on cluster A and cluster B.

+# What to do?

+I have looked around for a set of images to use, or a standard set of algorithms to test.
+I couldn't find anything on either end.

+See, for example, [How to unit test image processing code?](https://softwareengineering.stackexchange.com/questions/166517/how-to-unit-test-image-processing-code).
+The question is asking how to unit test image-processing code.
+The only answer is essentially to come up with your own input set, run it through your process, and use those inputs/outputs as a benchmark for all future code.

+I plan to use Freesurfer as one benchmark test.
+I could do one or two other things as well, but I don't know what they should be.
+On the other side, I also do not know what images to use.
+I could pull some off CNDA but I would need to get permission to do so.
+I could instead get some off TCIA, which I think makes images freely available.

+# Building the test machines

+The plan is to run a suite of containers on a suite of machines.
+The machines will be

+* A VM on my iMac
+* A VM on the NRG cluster
+* An AWS instance
+* (Possibly) A VM on my laptop

+I need to have a standard build for all the test machines.
+We will need docker, obviously, and an XNAT with...

+* The closest version to 1.7.5 we can get.
+(But make sure it is the same for all machines!)
+* A set of plugins
+    * Container service with some recent 2.0.0-SNAPSHOT version (make sure they're all the same)
+    * nrg_plugin_freesurfercommon (for the FS datatype)
+    * nrg_plugin_radiomics (for the radiomics datatype)
+    * Possibly others if I decide on some other containers
+* Containers to run
+    * Freesurfer (to be finished)
+    * Misha's radiomics
+    * Possibly others
+* Data
+    * A project (called "demo")
+    * Some standard set of images I haven't defined yet